MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 ## <a name="advancedopts"></a>Advanced: Customize language, timeout, database replica, or page size for your Business Central data source

-The Power BI connector allows you to specify some advanced options when connecting to a Business Central data source.
-The Power BI connector for [!INCLUDE [prod_short](includes/prod_short.md)] supports several advanced properties for connecting to a Business Central data source that you can set in your Power Query queries:
+The Power BI connector for [!INCLUDE [prod_short](includes/prod_short.md)] supports several advanced properties for connecting to a Business Central data source that you can set in your Power Query queries.
+The following table describes the parameters.

 |Parameter|Description|Default|Learn more at|
 |-|-|-|-|